 It’s always worth trying something if you have the money to spend.
 Our goal is to help you pick out the best of the best if you only want to try a few things and want to get your money’s worth!

 ANOTHER NOTE: This post only includes food.
 I don’t do alcohol so no drink reviews for me.
-There are a few non-alcoholic drink options (frozen apple pie, drinking chocolate, etc.) but I just skipped those and focused on the food.
-There’s enough food to keep you full whether you’re drinking or not.
+There are a few non kid-friendly drink options that I’ve included in this post, but there is no alcohol.

 Flavors from Fire (Future World West)

 This is one booth we skipped altogether because the line was insanely long both times we went by.
-I promise I’m going to get to some food we did try though!
-The menu looks delicious, especially if you like spice!
+I won’t be skipping it this year – the s’mores whoopie pie sounds amazing!

-- Smoked Corned Beef with crispy potatoes, cheese curds, pickled onions, and beer-cheese fondue
+- Corned Beef Corner Route – smoked corned beef with crispy potatoes, cheese curds, pickled onions, and beer cheese fondue.

-- Charred chimichurri skirt steak on a smoked corn cake with pickled vegetable slaw and a cilantro aioli
+- Chimichurri-up Offense – charred chimichurri steak on a smoked corn cake with pickled vegetable slaw and cilantro aioli